Manage Log Timestamps with Edge Delta

 1. Click Pipelines.

-2. Select the pipeline in which you want to convert timestamps.
+2. Select the fleet in which you want to convert timestamps and click View/Edit Pipeline.

 3. Click Edit Mode.